Watson accuser felt 'scared' and threatened by Browns QB

 The Browns are eager to find out whether they’ll be without Watson for an extended period.
 The team resumed offseason team activities Tuesday and will have mandatory minicamp next month.
 Training camp is scheduled for July.

+Watson is scheduled to return to Houston to give more depositions in the civil suits.
+The sides have agreed not to hold any trials from Aug.
+1 to March 1, so any trial would happen after the season.

-Watson treated some of his new teammates to a trip to the Bahamas last week.
+Last week, Watson treated some of his new teammates to a bonding trip to the Bahamas.
 A team spokesman said he reported for the voluntary offseason program that resumed this week.
 The Browns will have a media availability Wednesday.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL